raul-aponte/BaseApp-Android/README.md

 # BaseApp-Android
-Base of a simple android proyect
+Base of a simple android project